33 of the Best Summer Jobs for Teens

 If you like spending your summer days outside, there are plenty of ways to enjoy the beautiful weather and earn money at the same time.
 Try one of these outdoor jobs:

-How to get these jobs: Go online and look for application instructions.
+How to get these summer jobs: Go online and look for application instructions.
 As we noted earlier, having a friend who works there can often help your application.

 18. Lawn Maintenance and Landscaping